RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 These features can be dynamically configured at runtime through Istio’s traffic management rules.

 A combination of active and passive health checks minimizes the chances of accessing an unhealthy service.
 When combined with platform-level health checks (such as readiness/liveness probes in OpenShift), applications can ensure that unhealthy pods/containers/VMs can be quickly weeded out of the service mesh, minimizing the request failures and impact on latency.

 Together, these features enable the service mesh to tolerate failing nodes and prevent localized failures from cascading instability to other nodes.

 While Istio provides a host of failure recovery mechanisms outlined above, it is still imperative to test the end-to-end failure recovery capability of the application as a whole.
 Misconfigured failure recovery policies (e.g., incompatible/restrictive timeouts across service calls) could result in continued unavailability of critical services in the application, resulting in poor user experience.

 Istio enables protocol-specific fault injection into the network (instead of killing pods) by delaying or corrupting packets at TCP layer.

 Two types of faults can be injected:

- * `Delays` are timing failures.
+ * _Delays_ are timing failures.
 They mimic increased network latency or an overloaded upstream service.
- * `Aborts` are crash failures.
+ * _Aborts_ are crash failures.
 They mimic failures in upstream services.
 Aborts usually manifest in the form of HTTP error codes or TCP connection failures.

 ##### Inject a fault

-To test our application microservices for resiliency, we will inject a failure(`500 status`) in `50%` of requests to `inventory` microservices.
+To test our application microservices for resiliency, we will inject a failure(_500 status_) in **50%** of requests to _inventory_ service.

-Remove the route that we exposed the inventory service to manage network traffic by `Istio Ingressgateway`.
-Use the following command for `your own route name` at CodeReady Workspaces `Terminal`:
+Remove the route that we exposed the inventory service to manage network traffic by _Istio Ingressgateway_.
+Use the following command for _your own route name_ at CodeReady Workspaces Terminal:

 > Copy the route URL(i.e. inventory-quarkus-user1-inventory.apps.seoul-bfcf.openshiftworkshop.com) and you will reuse the URL to create a gateway in Istio.

 `oc delete route/inventory-quarkus -n userXX-inventory`

-Add the following label in the Inventory service to use a `virtural service` via OpenShift Web Consle when you navigate `Networking > Services` in the left menu.
-Select `userXX-inventory` project and click on `inventory-quarkus`.
+Add the following label in the Inventory service to use a _virtural service_ via OpenShift Web Consle when you navigate _Networking > Services_ in the left menu.
+Select _userXX-inventory_ project and click on _inventory-quarkus_.

 ![fault-injection]({% image_path inventory_svc_.png %})

-Click on `YAML` tab and add the following variables.
+Click on **YAML** tab and add the following variables.

 `service: inventory-quarkus`

 ![fault-injection]({% image_path inventory_svc_add_label.png %})

-Click on `Save`.
+Click on **Save**.

-Open a `inventory-default.yaml` file in `/projects/cloud-native-workshop-v2m3-labs/inventory/rules/` to make a gateway and virtual service:
+Open a **inventory-default.yaml** file in _/projects/cloud-native-workshop-v2m3-labs/inventory/rules/_ to make a gateway and virtual service:

-> You need to replace all `YOUR_INVENTORY_GATEWAY_URL` with the previous route URL that you copied earlier.
+> You need to replace all **YOUR_INVENTORY_GATEWAY_URL** with the previous route URL that you copied earlier.

 ~~~yaml
 apiVersion: networking.istio.io/v1alpha3